The Midnight Sky: Filming

 The film was shot with Arri Alexa 65 cameras (the digital equivalent of 65mm film) with the intent of screening it in IMAX theatres.
 Because of the COVID-19 pandemic, this never occurred.
+Industrial Light & Magic also provided the StageCraft virtual production technology that was used on The Mandalorian, with a wall using LED panels allowing backgrounds to be rendered using Unreal Engine 4, with two LED walls built around the observatory set.

+Music

 Release

 The film had a limited theatrical release on December 11, 2020, and was released digitally on December 23.
 It was the most-watched film on Netflix over its first five days.
 The film remained in the top 10 for its first 12 days of release.
 Netflix later revealed that the film was seen by 72 million households during its first week.
 In March 2021, Variety reported the film was the most-watched among Netflix's Oscar-nominated titles, and assigned it an "audience appeal score" of 98 out 100.